 Over 1000 years old Swiss stone pine at Muottas da Schlarigna with view of the Piz Kesch (3418m).

-6. San Gian & Bel Taimpel
+6. Visit the extraordinary churches San Gian and Bel Taimpel

 Protestant church San Gian